F1bonacc1/process-compose/www/docs/launcher.md

 2. In case a process is daemon it will be considered running until stopped.

 3. Daemon processes can only be stopped with the `$PROCESSNAME.shutdown.command` as in the example above.

+4. If parent process (starter) won’t close `stdout` and `stderr` within specified `launch_timeout_seconds`, (default 5 seconds) process compose will stop waiting for its log completion and start waiting for process termination. (more details are [here](https://github.com/F1bonacc1/process-compose/issues/258#issuecomment-2439544894))

 ## Foreground Processes